 - the thermostat’s display won’t light up and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding HVAC unit(s)

-If your Nest Thermostat is on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 After approximately 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
-If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the system.
+If the thermostat has turned on while plugged in, power it off and then turn it back on again, manually restarting the thermostat.
 Once it has completed the restart, plug it back in to fully charge.
-After another hour of charging, unhook the Nest Thermostat and reattach it to its base.
+After another hour of charging, unhook the Nest Thermostat and reconnect it to its base.

-You should be good to go and this point, but again, for more completed instructions and information, please see Nest Support.
+You should be good to go and this point, but again, for more completed instructions and information, please visit Nest Support.

-Additionally, do not let this occurrence worry you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
+Finally, do not let this occurrence worry you about your Nest’s reliability.
+By owning and properly using Nest, your thermostat is actually saving money for you all hours of the day.
+When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.